simonjhy/liferay-docs/deployment/docs/articles/05-upgrading-to-liferay-7-2/06-upgrading-the-liferay-database/04-upgrading-the-core-using-the-upgrade-tool.markdown

 ---
-header-id: upgrading-the-product-core-using-the-upgrade-tool
+header-id: upgrading-the-core-using-the-upgrade-tool
 ---

-# Upgrading the @product@ Core Using the Upgrade Tool
+# Upgrading the Core Using the Upgrade Tool

 [TOC levels=1-4]